timmussack/reactnativepresentation/README.md

 ![Walmart](https://img.shields.io/badge/-Walmart-yellow)

 ## What is Expo?
-> Framework for React Native and makes the development process less complicated
+> Framework for React Native that makes the development process less complicated

-> Expo allows you to submit your project to the Google or Apple app store when it is complete
+> Expo allows you to submit your project to the Google or Apple app store when it is finished

 ## How to get started
 > Install Expo CLI globally